How to Find and Use Academic Journal Rankings When Choosing Where to Submit

 The Major Academic Journal Ranking Systems

 Several distinct ranking systems are used across different disciplines and regions.
 Each measures something slightly different, and none is universally accepted across all fields.
-Here's what you need to know about each one.
+Here's an overview of each one, organized by what you're most likely to encounter as a researcher.
+For full definitions of how each metric is calculated and what each measures, see the article on academic journal ranking metrics.

 Journal Impact Factor (JIF)

-The Journal Impact Factor is published annually by Clarivate in the Journal Citation Reports (JCR).
-It measures the average number of citations received by articles published in a journal over the previous two years.
-Impact factor is the most widely recognized journal ranking metric globally and is used across the natural sciences, social sciences, and many humanities fields.
+The Journal Impact Factor is published annually by Clarivate in the Journal Citation Reports (JCR) and remains the most widely recognized journal ranking metric globally.
+It is used across the natural sciences, social sciences, and many humanities fields, and is the most commonly cited metric in promotion and grant applications.
+Impact factor has well documented limitations, including bias toward review articles and unreliable cross-field comparison.

 How to access it: The Journal Citation Reports database is available through most university library subscriptions.
 Search by journal name or ISSN to find current and historical impact factor data.